Kagu-chan/anki-jpdb.reader/README.md

 Sadly, manifest 3 came along and thus the original is no longer working.

 ### Please note:
-* Currently only chromium-based browsers and firefox are supported.
+* Currently only chromium-based browsers and firefox are supported
-* Installation in Kiwi and comparable browsers is possible, but the extension is not adjusted for mobile use
+* Mobile support for kiwi and comparable browsers as well as firefox android is experimental
 * Bunpro is currently not supported
-* Touchscreen support is currently missing
 * An import and export of settings is currently missing
 * Support for youtube subtitles has been removed - please use this extension together with [asbplayer](https://github.com/killergerbah/asbplayer)
 * Extension Updates in browser app stores are sometimes delayed from releases on github - this should usually make no difference